Accessories and Test Gear

 The Mk 6 version uses the same basic T match and bridge circuits as in earlier versions but with the variable inductor now formed from switch selected inductors.
 This approach is an easier way to make a variable inductor!
 The design has a resistive 50R matching bridge, a broadband RF transformer and the T configuration impedance matching parts.
 Power is limited to around 20W by the variable capacitors!
 When selected for tuning up, the resistive matching bridge will always present a safe load to the TX no matter what the load from matching parts and the antenna looks like!
 The bridge uses a high intensity LED for indication but can also work with a conventional meter or an S meter.
 When the bridge is out of circuit the LED responds to RF output voltage as applied to the matching circuit.
 The broadband RF transformer (on the white toroid) allows the matching section to work with balanced or unbalanced feed lines, and isolates the matching parts and antenna/feeder from the incoming unbalanced RF feed from the transmitter.
 The T matching section (two variable capacitors and the switched inductors) is very adaptable, dealing with load impedances from about 25 to 2000 Ohms over the frequency range 2 to 30 MHz.
 The main inductor comprises seven switch selected inductors wound on toroids - the inductance required can increase in steps of about 0.1 /uH in a near binary sequence up to a maximum of about 20 /uH; they are easily made single windings on T50-2 cores.
 For any particular band, feeder and antenna combination, usually only one or two (occasionally three) adjacent inductors will be selected which makes adjustment very easy by flicking probably just two adjacent switches.
 The price is 36 GBP.

-This is a broadband design for any of the 1.5 Watt transmitters of
+There is a choice of two amplifiers.
+The Standard Linear is a broadband design for any of the 1.5 Watt transmitters of

 This unit adds CW facilities to an existing phone transceiver.
 For the receiver, it has a humped 725 Hz low pass audio filter, which can be selected from the front panel switch (included) to reduce the rig's normal phone audio bandwidth to that desirable for CW.
 The filter is normally connected just ahead of the rig's manual or automatic audio gain control stage.
 For the transmitter, it includes semi break-in TR control from the key input (with about a half second delay before it reverts to reception) and is connected to the rig's PTT circuit.
 Closing the key also activates the separate adjustable level 725 Hz tone outputs (from an on board sinusoidal 725 Hz oscillator) that are fed to the receiver for RX sidetone monitoring, and to the TX's speech amplifier stages to make it transmit a steady carrier while the key is down.
 It is suitable for DSB or SSB phone rig's.
 The PCB is single sided, 50 x 80 mm, needing a nominal 12 volt supply.
 In the photo immediately above, it is the small PCB on the front end with two presets in the middle.
 The price is 18 GBP.